k0marrr1/nyc-mhtn-ds-021720/week_3/mod_1_project/README.md

 ## Project Checklist:

 - Pull data from at least 2/3 sources (1 data source per team member)
-- Develop a pipeline for your data, from API/scraping to dataframe
+- Develop a pipeline for your data, from API/scraping to dataframe.
+Save down your clean data as .csv(s)
 - Generate descriptive statistics to compare the success of different content
 - A slideshow presentation that entails the following:
 - The purpose of your analysis and why it matters